 But if you look closer, you’ll see a lot of other functional kit, most of it used for exercises that you wouldn’t even think of as weight training.
-These other bits of kit add variety and enable us to devise workouts exactly tailored to our clients’ needs.
+These additional bits of kit add variety and enable us to devise workouts precisely tailored to our clients’ needs.
 That means we can progress clients in exactly the right way for them to achieve their goals.
 We can also keep the workouts varied so that they are never repetitive or boring.

 Power bags offer a novel way to load people up.
 Rather than hold dumbbells or a bar, you can use a power bag.
-I like to get clients to cradle it at chest height in front of them and do walking lunges.
+I like to get clients to cradle it at chest height in front of them and perform walking lunges.
 This really activates the postural muscles of the upper back.
 You can do other stuff with power bags, like deadlift and clean them, perform asymmetrical whole-body lifts, swing them around and so on.

-In the video you’ll see front loaded and back loaded walking lunges, as well as front loaded squats.
+In the video, you’ll see front-loaded and back-loaded walking lunges, as well as front-loaded squats.

 Box jumps are a great way to develop power.
 They are often used as an assistance exercise for Olympic lifters and jumpers – athletes who need to move a load as powerfully as possible with their legs.
 You can turn the box so that the jump is 20, 24 and 30 inches.
 We like to do combination jumps, building the height, as demonstrated by Ray in the video.

 The weighted vest packs a 30kg punch when fully loaded.
-You can load it up in small 400g increments but I tend to leave it loaded at 30kg.
-We use it mainly for walking lunges – as shown by Ross – but, appropriately loaded, you could also use it for, as shown, push ups, dips, pull-ups or a variety of traditional body weight movements.
+You can load it up in small 400g increments, but I tend to leave it loaded at 30kg.
+We use it mainly for walking lunges – as shown by Ross – but, appropriately loaded, you could also use it for, as shown, push-ups, dips, pull-ups or a variety of traditional bodyweight movements.